danialias/SafeSprite/README.md

-# SafeSprite
+# SafeSprite for Axmol
-When there is no image file available, shows a predetermined image instead crashing
+This alternative to `ax::Sprite` avoids a crash when the requested file is not found, showing instead a predetermined image (HelloWorld.png).

+Add the files to your Source folder, and use `#include "SafeSprite.h"` where needed.